VincentToups/gazelle/gazelle-pattern-matching.md

 This is consistent with the array constructor syntax in Gazelle, which one may write as either `(array v1 v2 v3)` or `[: v1 v2 v3]`.
-Unlike the `list` pattern in Shadchen, the array patterns are checked first by checking that an array value is indeed being matched agains (by looking at the object's prototype), and then checking the lenght is equal to the number of patterns, and then checking that each pattern matches.
+Unlike the `list` pattern in Shadchen, the array patterns are checked first by checking that an array value is indeed being matched against (by looking at the object's prototype), and then checking the lenght is equal to the number of patterns, and then checking that each pattern matches.